EmilStenstrom/conllu/README.md

 Metadata([('tagset', ['TAG1', 'TAG2', 'TAG3', 'TAG4'])])
 ```

-A metadata parser behaves similarily as a field parser, but since most comments you'll see will be of the form "key = value" these values will be parsed and cleaned first, and then sent to your custom metadata_parser.
+A metadata parser behaves similarily to a field parser, but since most comments you'll see will be of the form "key = value" these values will be parsed and cleaned first, and then sent to your custom metadata_parser.
 Here we just take the value, and split it on "|", and return a list back.
 And lo and behold, we get what we wanted!

 Now, let's deal with the "sentence-123" comment.
 Specifying another metadata_parser won't work, because this is an ID that will be different for each sentence.
 Instead, let's use a special metadata parser, called `__fallback__`.